NicBritz/Starcraft-Creations/README.md

 being fixed so I fixed this with a media query (Thanks stack overflow!)
 [Thread](https://stackoverflow.com/questions/36686654/fixed-background-images-disappear-on-iphone-ipad)

-### Header text
-Seeing this on a physical device was helpful and I realised it was way too big when the device was turned that meant more media query work.

 ### About us
+1. Test that the link to the page is working as expected.
+2. Test that the cards do not get too small switching between the different screen sizes.
+3. Test that there is a clear definition between the heading text and the content of the cards.

-After seeing this on a small device I realised there was not enough definition to the headers in the cards so I added an interline and made the text uppercase.
+After seeing this on a small device I realised there was not enough definition to the headings in the cards so I added underline and made the text uppercase.

 ### Services
+1. Test that the link to the page is working as expected.
+2. Test that the cards do not get too small switching between the different screen sizes.
+3. Test that the buttons on each card works correctly and opens the modal as expected.

-This section was redone multiple times as I had run into many little bugs when testing the buttons kept covering the text on the smaller screens.
+This section was re-done multiple times as I had run into many little bugs when testing the buttons kept covering the text on the smaller screens.
 When the modal would pop up after clicking the button it would add strange padding to the background.
 I spent a lot of time bug fixing and testing this on multiple screen sizes as its the main reason for this type of site.

 ### Testimonials
+1. Test that the text is legible.
+2. Test that the rating stars are responsive and remain a good distance from the testimonial text.

 I originally had the testimonials in a horizontal line, after I changed the screen sizes and they looked off due to the different length of the text each one had. the solution, in the end, was to put them in a single verticle line.
 This made it look much better.

+##Forms
+1. Test the link to the contact form
+2. Test the quote button correctly opens the quote modal.
+3. Test all the fields and dropdown menus
+4. Test the submit button is working correctly.

 ### User testing
 I believe this was the most important tests of all, I had some friends and family test the site and the feedback was invaluable.
 I think when you have been staring at the same site for weeks it is hard to see the little errors.